-Loads a CLEN+1 bit value from memory and writes it to cd.
-The capability authorising the operation is ddc.
-The effective address of the memory access is obtained by adding rs1 to the sign-extended 12-bit offset.
+Loads a CLEN+1 bit value from memory and writes it to 'cd'.
+The capability authorising the operation is 'ddc'.
+The effective address of the memory access is obtained by adding 'rs1' to the sign-extended 12-bit offset.

-Resulting value of cd
+Resulting value of 'cd'

-The tag value written to cd is 0 if the tag of the memory location loaded is 0 or the authorizing capability (ddc or cs1) does not grant C-permission.
+The tag value written to 'cd' is 0 if the tag of the memory location loaded is 0 or the authorizing capability ('ddc' or 'cs1') does not grant 'C-permission'.

-If the authorizing capability does not grant LM-permission, and the tag of cd is 1 and cd is not sealed, then an implicit ACPERM clearing W-permission and LM-permission is performed to obtain the intermediate permissions on cd.
+If the authorizing capability does not grant 'LM-permission', and the tag of 'cd' is 1 and 'cd' is not sealed, then an implicit 'ACPERM' clearing 'W-permission' and 'LM-permission' is performed to obtain the intermediate permissions on 'cd'.

-If the authorizing capability does not grant EL-permission, and the tag of cd is 1, then an implicit ACPERM clearing EL-permission and restricting capability level to the level of the authorizing capability is performed to obtain the final permissions on cd.
+If the authorizing capability does not grant 'EL-permission', and the tag of 'cd' is 1, then an implicit 'ACPERM' clearing 'EL-permission' and restricting the 'Capability Level (CL)' to the level of the authorizing capability is performed to obtain the final permissions on 'cd'.